7Block Labs

 OP_BATCHER_RESUBMISSION_TIMEOUT: "180s"

-• Arbitrum Nitro: choose between Rollup (L1 blobs) and AnyTrust (DAC).
-For AnyTrust, automate DAC keyset management and ensure fallback to Rollup mode is operationally tested.
+• Arbitrum Nitro: You get to choose between Rollup (L1 blobs) and AnyTrust (DAC).
+If you go with AnyTrust, it’s a good idea to automate the DAC keyset management and have a solid backup plan ready to switch back to Rollup if you ever need to.

 3) Evaluate Alt‑DA options and wire in the adapters